saeugetier/saeugetier.github.io/_posts/2023-10-16-TeardownCheapChildrenCamera.md

 But as this cameras are so cheap, I'm not expecting so much.
 It is a toy, which is hopefully not easy to destroy.
 But how are these cameras so cheap to produce?
 I disassembled them for looking in order to see what is inside.

 The one with the longest version string is the one with the most broken features.
-Trying to record a video will crash the camera.
+Trying to record a video will crash the camera firmware.
 This camera has different hardware than the others.
 For some reasons no microphone was soldered in and there is a different main controller.

 ![Camera](/assets/2023-10-16/Camera2.jpg)

 There is not very much inside.
 All samples look a bit different inside, but all have mostly the same components.
-A Lipo Battery with 300mAh seems to be the standard, which last about 30 to 40 minutes.
-Maybe this battery can be replaced by a bigger one?
+A Lipo Battery with 300mAh is used in two cameras.
+Two cameras have batteries with no capacity printed onto the battery.
+The unlabeled batteries seem to be a bit smaller in size.
+I couldn't see a battery protection circuit at the battery.
+300 mAh will last about 30 to 40 minutes in use.
+Maybe this battery can be replaced by a bigger one as possible hardware mod?
 There is a very cheap loudspeaker.
 Every sample using a different loudspeakers.
 As mentioned before, there was one camera without a microphone.
 A micro sd card can be inserted for storing photos.

 ![Camera](/assets/2023-10-16/Camera3.jpg)